mamo007/MHLoader-and-API/README.md

 The project is made by Mamo007 and was meant to eductionally only.
 It was made by using C# and PHP languages.
 The API is included under the name "solyarauth" and the C# auth is included under the name "Auth".
 You will need to add the tables in the database manually.
+Also the API was made for invisionCommunity (IPBOARD).

 This is a simple loader injection using Lunar library with a login system with some extra features: